 I have diabetes.
-Can I take probiotics?
+Can I take friendly bacteria?

 Maybe this is a question you are used to hearing from your diabetic customers.
 No evidence exists to suggest that people with diabetes should not take probiotics.